 Her shoulders slumped and her lower lip trembled.
 Persie stumbled to the nearest couch, collapsing on it.
 She had no idea how she would ever find Kay and get out.
 “I give up,” she whispered.
 She curled up and cried until she fell into an exhausted sleep.

 Sometime later, a door slammed.
-Persie awoke with a start.
+Persie started awake.
 “I’m not falling for that again,” she said, sitting up and rubbing her gritty eyes.
 She yawned and stretched.
 A floorboard creaked in the hall.
 Persie froze.
 She stared wide-eyed at the doorway.
 Another creak.
 This one was right outside the sitting room.

 She slid to the floor and crawled behind the couch farthest from the door.
 She lay down and peered underneath, leaning her cheek against the wool carpet.
 The dust made her nose itch; she breathed through her mouth.
 A shadow glided across the floor in the corridor.
 It stopped and moved again.
 Her heart battered her rib cage.
 Please be Kay! she thought.
 Minutes passed.
 Another door slammed.
 Persie covered her mouth to stifle a shriek.
 The sound was further away this time.
 She waited a while longer before standing and peeking out the door.
 No one was there.
 The hallway was silent.
 A few rooms away, there was a closed door.